-The Committee believes that the pool of talent with the set of creative and organizational skills needed to run a global media organization like the Company is quite limited.
-Moreover, executives with the talents and experience needed to run a global creative organization have career options with compensation opportunities that normally exceed those available in most other industries.
-The Committee believes that the market for executive talent to lead a global creative organization is best reflected by the five other major media companies who compete for this talent - CBS, Comcast, Twenty-First Century Fox, Time Warner and Viacom.
+The Committee believes that the pool of talent with the set of creative and organizational skills needed to run a global creative organization like the Company is quite limited and that, accordingly, the market for executive talent to lead a global creative organization is best reflected by the five other major media companies who compete for this talent - CBS, Comcast, Twenty-First Century Fox, Time Warner and Viacom.
 For that reason, the Committee looks to those five companies as the relevant peer group for named executive officer compensation purposes.

-The Committee understands that some groups have reservations about using these companies because some of them are effectively controlled by a single shareholder.
-The Committee acknowledges these concerns, but believes that it is constrained by the competitive reality that these companies set the market for the talent we need.
-The Committee believes that compensation levels within that group are driven by the dynamics of compensation in the entertainment industry and not the ownership structure of a particular company.
+The Committee understands that some groups have reservations about using these companies because some of the companies are effectively controlled by a single shareholder.

+The Committee acknowledges these concerns, but believes that executives with the background needed to manage companies such as ours have career options with compensation opportunities that normally exceed those available in most other industries and that compensation levels within the peer group are driven by the dynamics of compensation in the entertainment industry and not the ownership structure of a particular company.
 Moreover, the Committee believes that a majority shareholder has just as much (if not more) incentive than any other shareholder to demand a compensation structure that maximizes shareholder value.
-In any event, the Committee believes that it must compete effectively for talent with these companies.
+In any event, the Committee believes that it is a competitive reality that these companies set the market for the talent we need.

-The Committee has also considered suggestions to expand the peer group to better reflect the universe of companies in which investors themselves choose to invest, so that executive compensation at the Company matches more closely the compensation at other companies with similar returns in this broader group.
-While the Committee understands the perspective of investors who invest across this broader group, it believes that using a broader group would not appropriately reflect either the different talents needed to manage our businesses nor the competitive reality the Company faces.
+The Committee has also considered suggestions to expand the peer group to better reflect the universe of companies in which investors themselves choose to invest, so that executive compensation at the Company is evaluated based on the Company's peformance relative to the performance of that broader group.
+While the Committee understands the perspective of investors who may invest within this broader group, it believes that approach would appropriately reflect neither the distinctive talents needed to manage our businesses nor the competitive reality the Company faces.
 The fact that a particular level of performance has been achieved by appropriately compensated executives in another industry is not a meaningful indicator of what market driven compensation must be offered to attract and retain executives with the talent to achieve comparable levels of performance at Disney.